AlybitDev/URL-Shortener/README.md

 An URL Shortener made with Python and FastAPI.
 It uses sqlite3 as it's database.

 ## Installation
-You can choose between two methods.
+You can choose between 3 methods.

 ### Method 1: With the FastAPI Run command.
 This is the method how you can manually run the program.